-Whilst materials have been specified by the Applicant, no samples or brochure details have been provided, therefore this detail should be secured for approval by way of a suitably worded planning condition in order to ensure that the dwelling will fit in with its surroundings.
+Materials have been specified by the Applicant with a sample of the stone to be used on the facing elevation provided.
 The materials for the detached garage will match the main dwelling and this is welcomed.
-The design of the dwelling is modern but is influenced by the local character using brick quoin detailing and window banding.
+The design of the dwelling is modern but is influenced by the local character, using brick quoin detailing and window banding.

-Due to the size of the garage, it is considered prudent to include a condition to limit the use for domestic purposes only in order to ensure that commercial uses are not introduced into the area which may affect the neighbouring amenity.
+Due to the size of the garage, it is considered reasonable to include a condition to limit the use for domestic purposes only in order to ensure that commercial uses are not introduced into the area which may affect the neighbouring amenity.

-Overall, the proposal is considered to be compliant with the policies within the CS with regards to respectful design and the protection of residential amenity.
+Overall, the proposal is considered to be compliant with the policies within the CS and ELP with regards to respectful design and the protection of residential amenity.